chydarren/ST0291-SP-Airlines/README.md

 # SP Airlines

-## Introduction

-This is an enterprise web application that allows booking of flights through SP Airlines.
+***SP Airlines*** is an enterprise web application that allows booking of flights through SP Airlines.
 It implements shopping cart features in order for the website to conduct e-business on the web.
 The content and design elements of the website are original, but are coded based on the
 Bootstrap 4 framework.